 Insole Court, Llandaff, Cardiff

 'I love Insole Court and have been shooting productions there for over twenty years.
-It’s a very grand mansion that we used to shoot scenes for Matthew Clairmont’s lodgings at All Souls College within Oxford University.
+It’s a very grand mansion that we used to shoot scenes for Matthew Clairmont’s lodgings at All Souls College within Oxford University for both Seasons 1 and 2.
 It was the ideal backdrop for a vampire’s lair – dark and brooding.
 Fans of the books or the show can visit Insole Court, which has recently been saved by years of community campaigning and the ground floor is now open for visitors.
 It also has a great café – The Potting Shed – which serves up excellent homemade seasonal food.'